Sane warned of 'different pressure' at Bayern

 "If you appear with a certain arrogance, it will be difficult."

-Sane made his first start in 13 months on Friday (AEST) when he lined up for Germany in its 1-1 UEFA Nations League draw with Spain.
+Sane made his first start in 13 months on Thursday when he lined up for Germany in their 1-1 Nations League draw with Spain.

 He played just 11 minutes for City thereafter and Scholl accepts it will take him time to get back up to speed with his new club.